hem9984/Azlon-demo/README.md

 # Auto Mode Autonomous Smart Contract Creation Coding Workflow
 # LINUX ONLY INSTRUCTIONS, WILL NOT WORK ON MAC OR WINDOWS
+## LINUX HIGHLY RECCOMENDED If you need to use on Mac, it can still work but. you have to look in the docker-compose.yml and start all the containers manually.
+## Prereqs:
+* Docker
+* Docker compose
 ```
 git clone https://github.com/Pomu-io/Auto-Mode.git
 cd Auto-Mode